How do I use and cite information responsibly when creating Quill content?

 Quill recommends using OER Commons, which is a great search tool for finding OER websites related to almost any topic, narrowed by academic level, subject, and CCSS or state standards.
 All resources that come up during an OER Commons search should be appropriate for use– just make sure the link is saved.

 If you’re having trouble finding information through OER Commons, you can conduct a web-wide search using the Creative Commons search tool.
-When using the tool, be sure to check the box marked “modify, adapt, or build upon” so that we can add and change the information as needed.
-The “use for commercial purposes” box does not need to be checked, as all of our exercises are provided free of charge as part of Quill’s nonprofit mission.
+When using the tool, be sure to check the box labeled Modify or adapt so that we can add and change the information as needed.
+The Use commercially box does not need to be checked, as all of our exercises are provided free of charge as part of Quill’s nonprofit mission.
 For more information on using OER resources, check out Creative Commons’ article on different search tools and websites.

 How do I know if a website I want to cite is open source?